Stayl045/stephans-code-journal/README.md

 ### Vue Cli

+- Install using `nnpm install -g @vue/cli`
+- Can use vue --help
+- to run project ui use `vue ui`
+- to run use `npm run serve`
+- In the project ui, click tasks, click run task, then click open app
+  - This will allow me to see changes that I made in the local

 ### Vue Installation Proble

 - I had issues installing `vue` giving me fatal errors evertime.
 Ash and Jess told me to get to the root globally and use `sudo npm i -g vue/cli`